League of Legends - Esports

 League of Legends at Team Norse Thunder

 League of Legends is a big part of life at Team Norse Thunder.
-In January 2021, the team appointed Eric Enlow to lead the team's elite-level roster of players who are based in the USA, while later in the year, a community team was launched for players in the UK.
+In January 2021, the team appointed Eric Enlow to help set up the team's esports program and a formative roster launched in the USA before switching to becoming UK-based.

-Team Norse Thunder's League of Legends teams practice twice a week and take part in events on a regular basis.
+Team Norse Thunder now has an elite-level WildRift team and a community-level PC-based LoL team.
 The best way to keep up with their progress and see how they're getting on is by following the team's Twitter account or liking the Facebook page.